annTerry/remote-control/README.md

 # RSSchool NodeJS websocket task template
-App with frond and backend.
+App with front and backend.
 No need to install and start frontend remote control server separately.

 ## Installation
 1. Clone/download repo